The United Nations, porn, and your child

 The report published by the UN Children's Fund (UNICEF) addresses how government policy can be used to protect children from harmful, abusive and violent content online.
 Its conclusion is based on a European study of 19 EU countries that found in most countries, most children who saw pornographic images were "neither upset nor happy."
 In fact, the report UNICEF relies on says 39 percent of Spanish children were happy after seeing pornography.

-According to the same article from which I quoted, if you drill down into the report, it turns out that the push for making porn available to children may be tied to the leftist obsession with child sexuality and the LGBTQ+ agenda which, lately, is the leading edge for all leftist initiatives:
+According to the same article from which I quoted, if you drill down into the report, it turns out that the push for making porn available to children may be tied to the leftist obsession with child sexuality and the LGBT agenda, which, lately, is the leading edge for all leftist initiatives:

 The 2020 EU Kids Online Study concluded that some children and young people "intentionally seek out sexual content" for a variety of reasons and that seeing sexual images "might also represent an opportunity" to provide answers to questions about puberty and sexual identity.
 The study encouraged "seeing the nuances" which lead children to seek out and view sexual content online.